 How To Rob a Bank

 Robbing banks with a gun is passé.
-It’s easier to use stolen identities to plunder checking accounts, defraud credit cards and launder stolen checks.
-No armed guards.
+It’s easier to use stolen identities to plunder checking accounts, defraud credit cards, and launder stolen checks.
+There are no armed guards.
 No security cameras.
 And you can work from home.

 George Foster Peabody Award

-How a small group of young Jewish fundamentalists changed the course of history with their movement to settle the West Bank, and why today’s settlers risk their lives to claim what they believe is their religious birthright.
+How a small group of young Israeli rabbis changed the course of history with their movement to settle the West Bank, and why today’s Jewish settlers risk their lives to claim what they believe is their religious birthright.

 Our Planetary Police

 As the Cold War ends, the United Nations has the potential to be a powerful force in resolving international conflicts.

 Fit To Kill